let's keep our golden share in nats

 “We hold millions of lives in our hands every single day.
 Forecasting, planning, adapting and delivering.
 We’re trusted by governments, enterprise, the military and passengers alike.
 Large scale data will help us become more proactive, more responsive, evolving from air traffic control to dynamic air traffic management…A future that’s more efficient, quieter, faster, cleaner.”
 National Air Traffic Services video ‘Guardians of the sky’

 NATS was created in 1962 to bring military and civilian air traffic control under the same organisation.
 We can be proud of NATS - it's a world leader which sells services to airports and airlines in 30 countries around the world.
-Our polling shows 60% of us want NATS to be in public ownership.

 Making a profit for all of us